Bro Gabriel Bullock was initiated into the Lodge of Amity No.283 on the 6 August 1914 when he was 26 years old.

 Motto: Ubique (Everywhere) - Quo Fas Et Gloria Ducunt (Wherever right and glory leads)

 We know that the 255th Siege Battery RGA was first deployed in France on the 18th January 1917.
-However, it seems that the war diaries of this Battery no longer exist, but you can read more about the Siege Batteries of the Royal Garrison Artillery and their role.
+However, it seems that the war diaries of this Battery no longer exist, possibly destroyed in the incendiary bombing of London (the Records Office) during WWII, but you can read more about the Siege Batteries of the Royal Garrison Artillery and their role.

 Created in June 1917, when Tincourt set up a medical post, they welcomed after the armistice the graves of the soldiers buried on the battlefield or in small cemeteries.